kokoichi206/til/books/typescript/memo.md

   - someone who is very interested in and enthusiastic about a particular subject:
 - nerd
   - engage in or discuss a technical field obsessively or with great attention to detail.
+- squiggly
+  - a short, irregular curve or twist, as in writing or drawing.
+- undercover
+  - involving secret work within a community or organization, especially for the purposes of police investigation or espionage.
+- pesky
+  - annoying or causing trouble
+- pitfall
+  - a hidden or unsuspected danger or difficulty.

 ### sentences
 - I'll wrap up with how to use TypeScript with your favorite frameworks, migrating your existing JavaScript project to TypeScript.
 - What exactly do I mean when I say "safer"?
 What I am talking about, of course, is type safety.
 - Don't get me wrong.
 - When are errors surfaced?
+- Why?
+Don't ask me, I'm just the guy writing this book.